Bound by Corruption by BelovedStranger

 He continued to speak to her telepathically.
 Intimately.
 You are safe.
 I would never allow any harm to come to you.

 Kagome stared into amber fire from inches away.
 Sesshomaru regarded her with the softest expression she’d ever seen from him, as though he truly cared.
 But he didn’t, right?
-Why was she doubting his feelings for her when his intentions were oh so clear?
-Attraction sparked between them, different this time.
-Gentler.
-And she found herself reacting to it, relaxing against him.
+Why was she doubting his feelings for her when his intentions were, oh, so clear?

 We are connected, you and I, bonded together closer than any conventional ties.

-Then there was Kikyo; missing.
+Then there was Kikyo.
+Missing.

 Blood?